Bolivia

 In Bolivia, roads are more than just pathways—they are gateways to the sublime, intertwining tales of nature's artistry with the indomitable spirit of its people.
 Strap in and let Bolivia's byways whisk you away to realms where awe is the only constant.

-Carretera de los Yungas is, probably, the most famous road in the world.
-This gravel dirt track covers a 36.4km (22.61 miles) stretch between La Paz and Coroico, in the Yungas-area of the Bolivian department of La Paz.
+Carretera de los Yungas is probably the most famous road in the world.
+This gravel dirt track covers a 36.4km (22.61 miles) stretch between La Paz and Coroico, in the Yungas area of the Bolivian department of La Paz.

 Cerro Uturuncu is a stratovolcano located in the Potosí Department of Bolivia.
-A minor gravel road climbs up to 6.008m (19,711ft) above the sea level.
+A minor gravel road climbs up to 6.008m (19,711ft) above sea level.
 It’s one of the highest roads in the world.
 The biggest problem is the extremely low oxygen for engine combustion.

-South Yungas Road is the name of a dangerous mountain road located in the La Paz Department, Bolivia.
+South Yungas Road is the name of a dangerous mountain road located in the La Paz Department, in Bolivia.

 Cerro Sairécabur is a volcano at an elevation of 5.541m (18,179ft) above the sea level, located on the border of Bolivia and Chile.
 It’s one of the highest roads of the country.